jefffhaynes/BinarySerializer/README.md

 ### SubtypeAttribute ###

 The Subtype attribute allows dynamic switching of subtypes based on a binding.
+In this example the specified subtypes have a base type of Frame.

 ```c#
 public class Packet